emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

 .. note::

-   Currently the markup serves only to whitelist smart pointer use, and show that you've thought about the use of the raw pointers.
+   Currently the markup serves only to whitelist raw pointer use, and show that you've thought about the use of the raw pointers.
 Eventually we hope to implement `Boost.Python-like raw pointer policies`_ for managing object ownership.